CharlesSchimmel/mpd-notify/README.md

 ### Dependencies
 MPD, MPC, notify-osd, notify-send, [Python3, pip3, requests] (for fetching album art), [feh, imagemagick] (for setting wallpaper and manipulating album art).
 I like [Dunst.](https://wiki.archlinux.org/index.php/Dunst)

-_If you're interested in the functionality of this program I highly recommend you check out [my Haskell reimplementation](https://github.com/charlesschimmel/mpd-notify-hs).
-This version is easier to set up and has slightly more features but is less reliable, maintainable, and responsive._